 Dogs and cats are often considered family members by their owners.
-Due to their loyalty and unconditional love for their fur-parents, some owners prefer to be with them almost everywhere they go, be it on their road trips or flights.
-While there’s no problem with that, you still need to be mindful of specific considerations if you want to travel with your furry friends.
+Due to their loyalty and unconditional love for their fur parents, some owners prefer to be with them almost everywhere they go, whether on their road trips or flights.
+While there’s no problem with that, you must be mindful of specific considerations if you want to travel with your furry friends.

 On the other hand, if you’re planning to take your dog with you, there are vital aspects you need to consider.
 To know more about them, continue reading this dog travel guide.

 Prepare for a trip with your pet